Welcome to Athens port guide!

 - ON A SHORE EXCURSION – If you are coming to the Greek capital for the first time, the best way to get the most out of your day in Athens is to book a shore excursion.
 You can book it through your cruise line, or an independent tour operator if you opt for a more flexible schedule and tour flow.

-- TAXI – Due to the congested traffic, a ride to Athens can take anywhere from 20 minutes to 1 hour.
+- TAXI – Due to the congested traffic, a ride to Athens can take anywhere from 20-40 minutes.
 Taxis are metered, however, be ready to negotiate.
-Always use yellow licensed taxis, and be ready to share the vehicle with a few more people if you go to the same destination.
-If you take a taxi from Piraeus to Akropolis, Akropolis Museum, Monastiraki Square, and Syntagma Square, the cost is 25-30€ per vehicle one way for each route.
-Once you get in a taxi, make sure the meter is on because otherwise, the driver might charge you more.
-A taxi from Piraeus Port to Athens International Airport costs 54€ per vehicle.
-Find more info on public transport in Piraeus at Piraeus.org
+If you take a taxi from Piraeus to Akropolis, Akropolis Museum, Monastiraki Square, and Syntagma Square, the cost is around 30€ per vehicle one way for each route.

 - PUBLIC BUS – Although it is one of the cheapest ways to go to Athens, a bus can be very crowded and time-consuming.
 To go to Athens, the best option is to use line 040.
 There is also bus line X80 (Piraeus-Akropolis-Syntagma Express) that connects Piraeus and Athens city center, however, this bus doesn’t run regularly (at least it was out of service when I last visited in June 2023), so I highly suggest you take line 40.
 The ticket costs 1.50€ and the journey to Athens lasts around 1 hour as there are many stops along the way.
 The bus stop is near the cruise terminal buildings (OLP cruise terminal gate bus stop is the starting point) and they are quite easy to catch.
-In case you have difficulty finding it, you can ask any port employee and they will direct you to the station.

 - HOP ON HOP OFF BUS – Athens Hop on Hop off sightseeing buses are available at cruise terminals A and B, and there are several different companies offering rides.
 There are several different routes (Athens route, Piraeus route, Beach and Riviera route) and the buses stop at the major Athens highlights including the Temple of Zeus, Syntagma Square, Monastiraki Square, Acropolis and Parthenon, Acropolis Museum, Panathenaic Stadium, National Archaeological Museum, National Library, Ancient Olympic Stadium, and many others.
-The 24-hour ticket starts at 20€ per person, and the whole circuit takes around 1h 30 minutes.
 Check the Athens Hop on Hop off bus tours on Viator and Get Your Guide.

 - Get more public transport info at https://www.piraeus.org/